Geet-George/test-doc-pack/book/content/learning/guide-to-raising-issues.md

 ![alt text](../../figures/github_issues.png)

-To open a new issue, simply clickl the green `New issue` button, which will open the following screen
+To open a new issue, simply click the green `New issue` button, which will open the following screen

 ![alt text](../../figures/github_raise_issue.png)